Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we proposed a model-based policy search approach to satisfy specifications given as STL formulae.
+In this paper, we proposed a model-based policy search approach to maximize STL robustness.
 The system model and the control policy are learned alternately.
-The policy is implemented as an RNN, which can deal with the history-dependence property of STL.
-The simulation results show that our approach can learn the control policy within few system executions and achieves high success rate.
-Safety can be significantly improved by using CBFs.
-After training, the RNN policy can output controls very fast, which enables real time implementation.
+The policy is implemented as an RNN, which can deal with the history-dependence of STL.
+Simulation and experiment results show that our approach can learn the policy within relatively few system executions and achieves high success rate.
+Safety can be improved by using CBFs.
+After training, the RNN policy can be implemented in real time.